Fondazione AriSLA

 The institutional organs of the Foundation provided for by the Statute are the Board of Directors, the President, the Secretary General, the College of co-founders, the Scientific Advisory Board and the Board of Auditors.

-The current President of the AriSLA Foundation is Mario Melazzini.
+The current President of the AriSLA Foundation is Lucia Monaco.

 The Scientific Advisory Board consists of five members appointed by the Board of Directors, representatives of scientific research and international organizations dealing with ALS, that support the Foundation in identifying strategic priorities for research.